top of page

 Dex Decker began her career as a story analyst for Michael Douglas’ production company, Furthur Films, and Robert De Niro’s scholarship program at Tribeca Films, TAA Connects.

-In 2007, Decker formed her own production company NYCe Pictures and went on to write, direct and produce her first feature, Once Upon a Film, which garnered a couple of awards on the festival circuit, including Jury Award at Bluegrass Independent Film Festival.
+In 2007, Decker formed her own production company NYCe Pictures, and went on to write, direct and produce her first feature, "Once Upon a Film," which garnered a few awards on the festival circuit, including Jury Award at Bluegrass Independent Film Festival.
 The film went on to secure distribution with Cinetic Media.

-In 2019, Decker's second feature film Prairie Dogs, starring Lorelei Linklater (Boyhood) and Nikki Lowe (In the Middle of the River), won the Austin Film Society Feature Film Grant.
-Production is currently underway.
+In 2019, Decker's second feature film "Prairie Dogs," starring Lorelei Linklater ("Boyhood") and Nikki Lowe ("In the Middle of the River"), won the Austin Film Society Feature Film Grant.
+The film is currently in post-production.
+In 2021, Decker's script "Black Mambas, APU" was a finalist for The Writer's Lab.

 bottom of page